veliovgroup/jazeee-meteor-spiderable/README.md

 I am deprecating `Meteor.isRouteComplete=true`, but it will work until at least 2015-12-31 after which I'll remove it...
 See [code for details](https://github.com/jazeee/jazeee-meteor-spiderable/blob/master/phantom_script.js)

+####Guidelines
+* Make sure all subscriptions are completed.
+   * If you don't, Meteor may render correctly in local tests, but fail to render correctly on Google, resulting in bad spidering.
+Unfortunately, this may be intermittent, and hard to discover.
-If using IronRouter, I recommend that you create a base controller with `onAfterAction` function.
-Once checking for `@ready()`, you can set `Meteor.isReadyForSpiderable = true` in that.
+   * If using IronRouter, create a base controller with `onAfterAction` function.
+Once checking for `@ready()`, set `Meteor.isReadyForSpiderable = true` in that.
 ```coffeescript
 BaseController = RouteController.extend
   onAfterAction: ->